shiratau/research_workshop/README.md

 * The model is designed to predict 3 σ (sd) of 3 different normal distributions (each representing reaction times of the same subject in the same experiment in chronological sequence under the assumption that they are different) from a series of numbers that are essentially a chain of the three samples corresponding to each distribution out of the three.

 **Feature**
-* The model is designed to improve the performance of the multi model which failed to solve the problem satisfactorily, in that in addition to the data described above that the multi model receives, this model also receives for each reaction time a timestamp that represents the time when the subject reacted (this is different from the reaction time itself).
+* The model is designed to improve the performance of the *multi* model which currently failed to solve the problem satisfactorily.
+* In addition to the data described above that the *multi* model receives.
+This model also receives for each reaction time a timestamp that represents the time when the subject reacted (this is different from the reaction time itself).
-This model is a 3D model so it supports adding features to data and in this case the feature we added is a timestamp.
+* This model is a 3D model, so it supports adding features to data, and in this case the feature we added is a timestamp.

+> **Note 1**: The correct distribution form to represent RT of a subject in an experiment is ex-gaussian distribution.
+We choose to start with this simplification of the problem in order to focus on model development, ideally this project will continue to grow with a model able to predict τ (tau) of ex-gaussian distribution.

-> **Note**: To understand more about how this project was developed, and the problem it tried to solve, checkout [presentation.pptx](todo)
+> **Note 2**: To understand more about how this project was developed, and the problem it tried to solve, checkout [presentation.pptx](todo)

 ## Installation